Sam Cooke, 1960

 - Pre-Listening Complete the lyrics worksheet below, which focuses on rhyming words in the song.
 Lyrics intended for nonprofit educational use only.

-- Listening Listen to the song while reading the lyrics.
-(An audio-only version is on YouTube.)
+- Listening Listen to the audio-only video while reading the lyrics above.

-- Listening Sing along while listening to the song and reading the lyrics.
+- Singing Sing along while listening to the song and reading the lyrics.
 My high-beginning students sang verses 1-4.